simonmichael/hledger_site/quickstart.md

 <a name="setup"></a>
 ## Set up a journal

-The [journal file](journal.html) is a plain text file where transactions are recorded.
+The [journal file][journal] is a plain text file where transactions are recorded.
 By default it is ~/.hledger.journal, and the add command or web add form described below will create it automatically, so actually you don't need to do anything here.